Skip to main content

 2. Understand your organization

-In addition to understanding your direct report’s career aspirations and strengths, you also need to understand your organization’s needs.
+In addition to learning about your direct report’s career advancement aspirations and strengths, be sure you understand your organization’s needs.

 • Promotion eligibility: Be the best advocate for your direct report by knowing how and when to recommend an employee for a promotion.